jamescooke/pyramid-london-talk/README.md

     source env/bin/activate
     pip install -r requirements.txt

-There is a separate project for each example code - URLDispatch, Traversal, Hybird.
+There is a separate project for each example code - URLDispatch & Traversal.